JasperFx/wolverine/docs/guide/messaging/transports/local.md

 * You can use any number of named local queues, and they don't even have to be declared upfront (might want to be careful with that though)
 * Local worker queues utilize Wolverine's [error handling](/guide/handlers/error-handling) policies to selectively handle any detected exceptions from the [message handlers](/guide/handlers/).
 * You can control the priority and parallelization of each individual local queue
-* Message types can be routed to particular queues
+* Message types can be routed to particular queues, **but by default Wolverine will route messages to an individual local queue for each message type that is named for the message type name**
 * [Cascading messages](/guide/handlers/cascading) can be used with the local queues
 * The local queues can be used like any other message transport and be the target of routing rules